Teaching and Assessment FAQs for Faculty

 I require specific software in order to support my online teaching.
 Who do I contact about this?

 UCD has a range of software licences that can be used.
 A central fund of €100K was provided to Colleges (pro rata by faculty) to be matched by the Colleges to allow for priority decision making within Colleges in relation to the purchase of software and materials to support teaching.
 Contact your School Head of Teaching and Learning and your Vice-Principal for Teaching and Learning in relation to this funding.

 I want to conduct Peer to Peer Assessment online.
 Can I do that through Brightspace?

 Yes you can now do this through Brightspace using a tool called peerScholar which will be available by the start of term as part of a one-year site-wide pilot.
 More information is available here.

-Yes, this will be possible through a new service available via Brightspace.
-This is currently being finalised for introduction.
-You can contact IT Services for further details.
 There are also some polling functionalities currently available via Collaborate Ultra and Zoom which can be utilised in an online ‘live’ session/lecture.